Johnson City man arrested after post-game assault

 KNOXVILLE, Tenn.
 (WATE) — Police have arrested a suspect in connection to the reported assault of a University of Tennessee freshman after the Vols-South Carolina game.

-Mark Alexander Bowman, 57, of Johnson City is charged with two counts of assault.
+Mark Alexander Bowman, 57, of Johnson City turned himself into authorities to face charges of two counts of assault.

 Video shows a man exchanging words with the victim from across the street, and that’s when he crossed the street, not at a crosswalk, and shoved a man saying, “I will ******* kill you.”
 A woman then stepped in to stop the altercation and Bowman punched her several times before others stopped the attack.